astruyk/Ares/bin/@Ares/readme.txt

 Changelists

+V.1.4.0
+* Added a bunch more premade base compositions from Vernei's prebuilt pastable bases ( http://www.armaholic.com/page.php?id=27531 ).
+Used with permission.

 V.1.3.0
 * Util - Added module to dump composition code to RPT file (aimed at making it easier for me to generate compositions)
 * Compositions - Re-organized the Ares composition menus to be a little more clear